harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 Note that the English alphabet has fewer consonant letters than the English language has consonant sounds, so *digraphs* like `⟨ch⟩`, `⟨sh⟩`, `⟨th⟩`, and `⟨ng⟩` are used to extend the alphabet, though some letters and digraphs represent more than one consonant.
 - #xample The sound spelled `⟨th⟩` in "this" is a different consonant from the `⟨th⟩` sound in "thin".
 - #define A [Digraph](<https://en.wikipedia.org/wiki/Digraph_(orthography)>) is a pair of characters used to write either a single phoneme, or a sequence of phonemes that does not correspond to the normal values of the two characters combined.
 - `⟨wh⟩` is sort of a digraph too, but we'll ignore this for now.
-This will be further discussed in the GA Mergers section.

 <center>. . .</center>